jupiterjs/javascriptmvc-site/public/tutorials/organizing.md

 > Every app is different.
 Providing a single folder structure for all applications is impossible.
 However, there are several useful patterns that when understood can keep your application under control.
-JavaScriptMVC is extremely flexible so use your best judgement!
+DoneJS is extremely flexible so use your best judgement!

 This guide walks you through starting with a small-ish example app and where you would add features over time.
 Before the example, it's good to know some JavaScript terminology: